afri-bit/afri-bit/README.md

   'Every Bit' is the correct way to pronounce my github nickname 😸 Let's have fun together!
 </h3>

+#### I'm a Software Engineer who dives in all sorts of tech adventures!

+Senior Software Engineer by day, playful coding enthusiast on GitHub at night, because... why not? 💕
+I love exploring new ideas and experimenting with concepts that come to me in the shower 🚿  or during a daydream ⭐.
+I guess that's what fuels creativity!

  <div class="block" style="margin-left: auto; margin-right: auto; margin-bottom: 1rem">
     <img src="https://github.com/user-attachments/assets/ed1f149d-dbae-44d3-9798-1a8f45a29ce3" width="100%" />
  </div>

 ![](https://github-profile-trophy.vercel.app/?username=afri-bit&theme=onedark)